SBolinha/SocketMost/README.md

 the PiMost.
 </strike>

+#
 <strike>
 ```shell
 dtoverlay=gpio-shutdown,gpio_pin=26,active_low=0,debounce=2000
 ```
 </strike>
+#

-NOTE: This has changed, the status signal is also used within the driver, so creates an access error, it's recommended to implement within the driver by executing a shutdown command
+NOTE: This has changed; The status signal is also used within the driver, so creates an access error, it's recommended to implement within the driver by executing a shutdown command

 ### Software install